-The underwriting expense ratio in the Casualty and Specialty segment increased 1.6 percentage points principally due to the effects of purchase accounting amortization related to the acquisition of TMR which decreased the acquisition ratio in the first quarter of 2020.
-This was partially offset by improved operating leverage in the first quarter of 2021.
+The increase in the underwriting expense ratio in the third quarter of 2021 was driven by an increase of 4.0 percentage points in the net acquisition expense ratio, principally due to reduced profit commissions in the mortgage guaranty book in the third quarter of 2020.
+This was partially offset by a decrease in the operating expense ratio driven by improved operating leverage in the third quarter of 2021.